Bloodvein Headwaters Day 1: Trout Bay to Crystal Lake

 Boat Shuttle To Trout Bay

 We were finally on the water!
 The 2000-kilometer “Grand Portage” from Toronto to Red Lake was done, and we were looking forward to two weeks plus on the Bloodvein.
-First, the shuttle to get to the starting point.
-We had opted for the Trout Bay entry via Harlan Schwartz’s brand new powerboat and he was at the store when we dropped in at 7:00 to get things rolling.
+First on tap was the shuttle to the starting point.
+We had opted for the Trout Bay entry via Harlan Schwartz’s brand-new powerboat and he was at the store when we dropped in at 7:00 to get things rolling.

 [Note: Since Harlan Schwartz’s Red Lake Outfitters shut down in 2019, this boat option is no longer available.
 See the previous post for alternative shuttle options.
 The closest option to our boat insertion is #4: A Shuttle On The Suffel Road To Johnson Lake.
+It might also be cheaper!
 Click here to see the map.]

 Red Lake town docks